 Also Check: What Is LSD In Activity Monitor?

-Can A Monitor Cause A Game To Crash?
+Can A Monitor Cause a Game to Crash?

+Without a compatible or up-to-date monitor, games that require high performance and graphics can crash before you even get into the action.
 Monitors cause games to crash sometimes, but they are not the main cause.
 Let’s investigate these causes of game crashes on your PC and find fixes for each one.

 Many gamers overclock their computers, forcing the CPU to run at a higher speed to improve performance.
 CPU overclocking can produce excellent results when combined with effective ventilation and cooling.
 It isn’t a foolproof way to boost performance, either.
 Even now, games can crash.